-Finally, my mind could rest a bit, upon a Google search I found the developer of the Mississippi Pot Roast; Robin Chapman, the one and only, the originator of the recipe that literally that has been said to have broken the internet, taken Pinterest by storm via over 1 million pins, and caused 9 tenths of us bloggers jowls to drop in awe.
+Finally, my mind could rest a bit.
+Upon a Google search, I found the developer of the Mississippi Pot Roast; Robin Chapman, the one and only, the originator of the recipe that that has been said to have broken the internet, taken Pinterest by storm via over 1 million pins, and caused nine-tenths of us bloggers jowls to drop in awe.
 Now to answer the other impending questions…

-To answer another one of my questions Robin Chapman really does live in the state of Mississippi, to be exact she lives a short distance from my new home in Olive Branch, Mississippi, which is a little suburb of Memphis, Tennessee.
-Yes, I know it does seem rather confusing to hear a town in Mississippi is actually a suburb of Memphis, Tennessee, but it’s true guys.
+To answer another one of my questions, Robin Chapman does live in the state of Mississippi, to be exact, she lives a short distance from my new home in Olive Branch, Mississippi, which is a little suburb of Memphis, Tennessee.
+Yes, I know it does seem somewhat confusing to hear a town in Mississippi is a suburb of Memphis, Tennessee, but it’s real, guys.
 I guess that would explain the name of the Mississippi Pot Roast, wouldn’t it?

-I really didn’t change much from Robin’s recipe, I seasoned a Chuck roast with a bit of kosher salt, freshly ground black pepper, tossed in a dry package of onion soup mix being that was what I had in the pantry, a package of dry Ranch Dressing mix, a whopping whole stick of real butter, those vinegary pepperoncini’s, and finally my signature brand Cajun spice You know the one y’all…
+I didn’t change much from Robin’s recipe; I seasoned a Chuck roast with a bit of kosher salt, freshly ground black pepper, tossed in a dry package of onion soup mix is that was what I had in the pantry, a package of dry Ranch Dressing mix, a whopping whole stick of real butter, those vinegary pepperoncini’s, and finally my signature brand Cajun spice You know the one Y’all.

-I got a little nervous about the idea of not adding any liquids to the crock pot and so did my mama, so we chickened out and added about a 1/2 of a cup of water.
-I know, I know call me Chicken Little I deserve it.
-I set the crock pot on high heat for an hour then lowered the heat to low and set the time for 11 hours, halfway through added potatoes and carrots and let it continue to slowly cook to perfection.
+I got a little nervous about the idea of not adding any liquids to the crockpot, and so did my mama, so we chickened out and added about 1/2 of a cup of water.
+I know, I know, call me Chicken Little.
+I deserve it.
+I set the crockpot on high heat for an hour, then lowered the heat to low and set the time for 11 hours, halfway through added potatoes and carrots and let it continue to cook to perfection slowly.

 This recipe is an adaptation of Robin Chapman’s Mississippi Pot Roast recipe that she listed as simply Roast Beef in The Beech Hill Church of Christ, Ripley, Ms, church cookbook put together by her congregation and published on the Laurie’s Life Blog back on November 09, 2010

 This simple to make recipe is a flavorful life changer if made right.
-You can basically toss the ingredients listed below in the Crock-pot and do your thing.
-In 12 hours time, you’ll have a delicious comfort food meal that will make your family feel as if you have slaved over them in the kitchen.
-I’m glad I jumped on the bandwagon after all these years…
+You can toss the ingredients listed below in the Crock-pot and do your thing.
+In 12 hours, you’ll have a delicious comfort food meal that will make your family feel as if you have slaved over them in the kitchen.
+I’m glad I jumped on the bandwagon after all these years.

 The Mississippi Pot Roast Recipe